muten84/nunchuck.js/README.md

 # nunchuck.js
 Node.js module for nunchuck controller device.
 Provides a device object and a decoder object.
-The device object enalbes to receive raw data.
+The device object enables to receive raw data.
 A typical usage could be:

 ```
   var nunchuckModules = require('nunchuck-js').nunchuck;